Yoga-satwika/Python-/README.md

  # What is Inheritance?

+  Inherit means to get something from someone else.

   Inheritance means one class can inherit properties and methods from another class.

   It helps to reuse code and avoid duplication.